telerik/blazor-docs/knowledge-base/wizard-skip-step.md

 ---
-title: Skip a Wizard Step
+title: How to Skip a Wizard Step
 description: How to skip a TelerikWizard step, based on custom condition from another step?
 type: how-to
 page_title: How to Skip a Wizard Step Programmatically